16 Sights in Hagen, Germany (with Map and Images)

 The Pelmke Cultural Centre is one of four independent cultural centres in the city of Hagen, along with the AllerWeltHaus, the Hasper Hammer and the Hohenlimburg Werkhof.
 It is located in the district of Wehringhausen.
 The managing director of the Kulturzentrum Pelmke e.V. is Katharina Müller-Kinne.

-Elber's textile factory was a company in Hagen that existed from 1822 to 1932.
-Located in the center of Hagen, the company premises of the cotton textile factory for the economic development of the city was of great importance.
+The Elbers textile factory was a company in Hagen that existed from 1822 to 1932.
+Located in the centre of Hagen, the company premises of the cotton textile factory were of great importance for the economic development of the town.

 The Emil Schumacher Museum is an art museum and part of the Kunstquartier in Hagen and dedicated to the internationally renowned painter Emil Schumacher, who was born in Hagen.
 It was opened on 28 August 2009 in a specially built new building in the run-up to the Capital of Culture year RUHR.2010.